janosh/matbench-discovery/site/src/routes/contribute/+page.md

 Tip: `--depth 1` only clones the latest commit, not the full `git history` which is faster if a repo contains large data files that changed over time.

-### Step 2: Commit model preds, script and metadata
+### Step 2: Commit model predictions, train/test scripts and metadata

 Create a new folder